Afterpay: Founding and early growth (2014–2017)

-2018–2019: U.S. and U.K. entry
+International growth (2018–2019)

 In January 2018, American venture capital fund Matrix Partners announced its intention to invest AUD19.4 million in Afterpay to support its entry into the U.S. retail market.
 Afterpay was launched in the U.S. in mid-May 2018 with retailers such as Anthropologie, Free People, and Urban Outfitters.
 In August 2018, Afterpay acquired 90 percent of the equity in "Clearpay", a U.K. based BNPL service, for a total consideration of one million Afterpay shares.

 With reported underlying sales of AUD4.7 billion in the 11 months to May 2019, Afterpay raised AUD317.2 million in fresh capital through a share issue in June 2019, in part to help fund its international growth.
 Two months later, the company revealed that it had over two million active users and 6,500 merchants in the U.S. and announced a strategic partnership with Visa Inc. In its 2019 financial year update, the company announced that its growth in the U.K. was faster than that of the U.S., with more than 200,000 U.K. customers joining in the first 15 weeks.
 This year also saw former World Bank Chief Economist Larry Summers join Afterpay to advise it on its U.S. expansion.

-2020: Growth during COVID-19 pandemic
+Pandemic growth (2020)

 On 21 May 2020, Afterpay announced that its operations had grown to five million active customers in the U.S. During the COVID-19 pandemic, many retailers closed physical stores and potential customers were increasingly hesitant to shop in-person.
 The Australian Financial Review commented that the company's growth was spurred by "investors [who] are seeking exposure to e-commerce as the coronavirus crisis pushes more shopping online, and continuing government stimulus will keep bad debts low”.
 In 2020, Afterpay unveiled plans to expand its services to at least four continents, including Asia, to capitalize on the online shopping surge brought by the COVID-19 pandemic.
 This plan would entail the acquisition of Singapore-based, Indonesia-focused buy-now-pay-later service EmpatKali.
 Over the eleven months following March 2020, Afterpay's share price rose from A$9 to A$160.
 This period also saw an investment of A$300 million, paid in May 2020, from the Chinese company Tencent in return for a 5 per cent equity stake in the lender.
 Afterpay had not delivered a profit or paid out any dividends by this time.